loganmarchione/loganmarchione.com/content/posts/2015/07/use-your-own-router-with-verizon-fios/index.md

 # How-to

-Do this at your own risk, I'm not responsible for anything you break :)
+Do this at your own risk, I'm not responsible for anything you break. :upside_down_face:

 ## Run ethernet cable